 The joys of fatherhood are many.
 Seeing your kid’s smiling face when you come home from work.
 Knowing you’re helping shape a young mind through a complicated world.
 Getting to play with toys pretty much all the time and never needing an excuse.
 Yes, some dads might not admit it, but getting a free, no-questions-asked, pass to play is pretty high on this list of dad perks.
 The only problem: Eventually you get tired of playing with kids toys.
 There are only so many blocks, Little People, or stuffed animals you can enjoy tea with before subtly suggesting that they should go bring mom a cup as well.

 And since young kids take, well literally, years to grow into cool stuff you want to play with, Father’s Day may be your best chance to score something new.
-Which is why we put together this list of purely fun toys and games.
+Which is why we put together this list of fun toys and games for dads who are kids at heart.
 From spitball blasters and video games, to LEGO rockets and throwing axes, these gifts here that dad will love now, and the kids can enjoy later.

 Marrying two great games dad loves but doesn’t get enough time to play ⏤ golf and cornhole ⏤ Chippo is a soon-to-be backyard sensation.
 Instead of tossing beanbags, you chip golfballs.
 Simple as that.
 Each set comes with two opposing boards covered with artificial turf (each of which is cut with three different sized holes), two heavy chipping mats, and six foam practice golf balls.
 Whether you yell “Chippos!” when you sink each wedge shot is unclear.

-The hot-ticket video game system of the year ⏤ and Nintendos first console release since the dubious Wii U ⏤ the hybrid Switch is a home system that you can take on the go; as in, to the bathroom, the garage, the backyard man shed, wherever.
+The hot-ticket video game console of the year ⏤ and Nintendos first console release since the dubious Wii U ⏤ the hybrid Switch is a home system that you can take on the go; as in, to the bathroom, the garage, the backyard man shed, wherever.
 Simply pop it out of the console and attach the two controllers, one to each side, and start flicking your joysticks.
-It’s the best gaming system around and just so happens to have the best game around.
+It’s the best Father’s Day gift and gaming system around, and just so happens to have the best game around.

 It’s tough to tell from looking at its paintball splattered shell, but this AR-15 spitball blaster from Paper Shooters is actually a 138-piece cardboard kit that you put together.
-It comes with an air chamber, trigger system, ejecting shells, and ‘soft splat’ paper ammo — basically everything a spitball marksman would need to unleash wet paper on an unsuspecting child or coworker standing up to 65 feet away.
+The Father’s Day gift comes with an air chamber, trigger system, ejecting shells, and ‘soft splat’ paper ammo — basically everything a spitball marksman would need to unleash wet paper on an unsuspecting child or coworker standing up to 65 feet away.

 SOG F06-N Fast Hawk Throwing Axe

 In case you missed it, axe throwing is the next big thing.
 And you’re not climbing to the top of those league standings without the hucking the right ‘hawk.
 This lightweight 2-inch steel axe from SOG rocks a ballistic polymer handle and is perfect for hurling across the backyard.
-It can also work as, well, a regular axe and its compact size means it won’t take up much space in your hiking backpack either.
+The Father’s Day gift can also work as, well, a regular axe and its compact size means it won’t take up much space in your hiking backpack either.

 Joking Hazard (NSFK) Board Game